Ibra91him/docker-java-app/README.md

    ```

      Watch as the containers seamlessly build and launch based on the configurations in docker-compose.yml.

      Access the Java application through your browser at http://localhost:8080

+     ## Cleanup

+     When you're done, gracefully stop and remove the containers:

+         docker-compose down